Breathless (Shayne Ward album)

 Breathless is the second studio album by English singer Shayne Ward.
-It was released through Syco Music in the United Kingdom on 26 November 2007.
-The album is mostly written by Rami Yacoub, Arnthor Birgisson and Savan Kotecha.
-The album was commercially successful, debuting at number two on the UK Albums Chart.
-It sold 95,801 units within a week of release, although ultimately less successful than its predecessor, Ward's self-titled album.
+It was released through Syco Music and Sony BMG on 26 November 2007 in the United Kingdom.
+Ward reteamed with previous collaborators Rami Yacoub, Arnthor Birgisson and Savan Kotecha to work on most of the material.
+Additional producers on the album include Jonas Jeberg, Cutfather, AJ Junior, and Ryan Tedder.

-Two singles were released from the album, one of which was a Double A-side.
-On 31 October 2007, an official Breathless DVD, which included exclusive interviews and five music videos, was released via Woolworths stores in the UK.
-The album has earned a platinum certification in the United Kingdom and went five times platinum in Ireland.
+The album earned largely mixed reviews from music critics but was commercially successful, debuting at number one on the Irish Albums Chart, while also reaching number two on the UK Albums Chart.
+Two singles were released from the album, one of which was a double A-side.
+Breathless earned a platinum certification in the United Kingdom and went five times platinum in Ireland.

 Background

 Ward worked on the album for nearly a year and a half, longer than he had spent on his previous solo album and The X Factor put together.
 Ward described the album as a more "funky, sexy and different step from him."
 Producers Rami Yacoub, Arnthor Birgisson, and Ryan Tedder also worked on the album.
 The first single from the album, "If That's OK with You" / "No U Hang Up", was released to radio on 7 September 2007.
 The video for "If That's OK With You" were premiered on 18 August 2007.
 On 14 September, the single was released physically, and the video for "No U Hang Up" was released via Channel 4 and Ward's official YouTube page.
 The single reached number two in the Britain and number eleven in Ireland.

 The second and final single from the album was "Breathless", which was released on 19 November 2007.
 Television promotion included appearances on the fourth series of The X Factor on 10 November 2007 and The Paul O'Grady Show on 19 November 2007.
 The single entered the UK Singles Chart at No. 2 on 25 November 2007.
 During the release of "Breathless", it was announced that Ward was planning a six-month-long British tour to support the album.
 The tour started in Glasgow, Scotland on 12 May 2008 and eventually ended in Ireland on 29 December 2008, following extra dates being added.
 The tour visited cities such as London, Sheffield, Aberdeen and Manchester.